byMystick/python-project-49/README.md

 # Instructions to start the games:

 ### Install the package
-	$ python3 -m pip install --user git+https://github.com/byMystick/python-project-49
+`$ python3 -m pip install --user git+https://github.com/byMystick/python-project-49`
 ### Try playing math mini games.
 Each game has its own instructions inside.

 `$ brain-even`: Answer "yes" if the number is even, otherwise answer "no".

-brain-calc: What is the result of the expression?
+`$ brain-calc`: What is the result of the expression?

-brain-gcd: Find the greatest common divisor of given numbers.
+`$ brain-gcd`: Find the greatest common divisor of given numbers.

-brain-progression: What number is missing in the progression?
+`$ brain-progression`: What number is missing in the progression?

-brain-prime: Answer "yes" if given number is prime.
+`$ brain-prime`: Answer "yes" if given number is prime.
 Otherwise answer "no".

 ------------------------------------------------------------------